 You should normally have an upper second-class (2.1) undergraduate honours degree or above in media, film or another relevant subject area.
 You can also apply for the course if you don’t have the academic qualifications required, but can show relevant professional/creative skills and experience.

 Months of entry

-This MA provides perspectives and information for people already in the media field or wishing to enter it, or for people in any occupation where gender awareness would be an advantage.
+This MA is for you if you’re already in the media field or wishing to enter it, or if you’re in an occupation where gender awareness would be an advantage.

 Qualification and course duration